-10. The definition excludes professional services provided by attorneys or certified public accountants, but only if the attorney is licensed or otherwise authorized to practice in this state or the accountant is licensed by this state.
+10. The definition excludes professional services provided by attorneys, certified public accountants, and financial planners, but only if the attorney is licensed or otherwise authorized to practice in this state or the accountant or financial planner is licensed by this state.
 The phrase "or otherwise authorized" is to recognize bar rules that contemplate interstate practice of law.

-The exclusion applies only if the services are rendered in an attorney-client, accountantclient, or financial planner-client relationship.
+The exclusion applies only if the services are rendered in an attorney-client, accountant-client, or financial planner-client relationship.
 Thus it does not suffice that the owner of a provider is an attorney, an accountant, or a financial planner.
 The attorney, accountant, or financial planner must be providing legal, accounting, or financial-planning services, respectively, to a client.
 Unless the services as an intermediary are provided in the course of providing legal, accounting, or financial-planning services, the exclusion does not apply, and the attorney, accountant, or financial planner is providing debt-management services and must comply with the Act.